kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

 * Deploy [a sample HttpBin Service](../01-00-create-workload.md).
 * Set up [your custom domain](../01-10-setup-custom-domain-for-workload.md).
 * Set up [a mutual TLS Gateway](../01-20-set-up-tls-gateway.md) and export the bundle certificates.
-* To learn how to create your own self-signed Client Root CA and Certificate, see [this tutorial](../01-60-security/01-61-mtls-selfsign-client-certicate.md).
+* To learn how to create your own self-signed Client Root CA and certificate, see [this tutorial](../01-60-security/01-61-mtls-selfsign-client-certicate.md).
 This step is optional.
 * Export the following values as environment variables:

   ```bash